nazahex/clibu-js/packages/clibu/README.md

 ## FAQ & troubleshooting

 - **“No configuration file found.”**
-  Ensure a valid `clibu.config.*` exists at the project root; TypeScript files are auto-transpiled.
+  Ensure a valid `clibu.config.*` exists OR set `package.json.clibu.configFile` pointing to a module/directory (directory resolves index.\*).
+TypeScript files are auto-transpiled.

 - **“Command has no run() handler.”**
   Provide a `run(ctx)` function or execute a subcommand that defines one.